AkunRusak/Decision-Support-Systems-Python/README.md

 ## ✨ Features

-🔥 **19 Powerful MCDM Methods** - From classical AHP to modern MABAC
+🔥 **19 Powerful MCDM Methods** - Complete A-S implementation from AHP to DAS
 ⚡ **Easy to Use** - Clean Python implementations with detailed examples
 📊 **Comprehensive Analysis** - Multiple perspectives on the same problem
 🎨 **Well Documented** - Mathematical formulations and real-world examples